-I teach a variety of courses, primarily in American history, but also in African history and Environmental Studies.
+I teach a wide variety of courses in American history and I also teach Environmental Studies.
 U.S. history has been my main focus since I was an undergraduate at Yale University.
 I taught high school for three years, and then got a Master’s degree at the University of Texas-Austin, where I studied the American West, environmental history, and African history.
 I completed my Ph.D. at the University of Wisconsin-Madison, where my main focus was American environmental history.
 My dissertation was an examination of three U.S. seaports and their changing geographic orientations and environmental relationships, so it combined regional analysis of the West and the South with urban and environmental history.

 My teaching and research interests continue to be interdisciplinary, revolving around questions of place, region, and changing human interactions with nature.
 I enjoy offering thematic courses like the American West, American Environmental History, African American History, and U.S. Social Movements because the narrow focus allows us to dig deeper, and because they offer students a new way to conceptualize U.S. history.
-One of my favorite courses is an introduction to African history, because so few students know about Africa and it provides them with a new way to think about history.
-I co-founded the Environmental Studies program here, and I teach People and Nature, the humanities gateway, and Modern Environmental Issues, the capstone seminar.
+I co-founded the Environmental Studies program here, and I have taught three different courses in that interdisciplinary major.